-Still, the legacy Van Gogh has left to Arles is priceless.
-Even though struggling with loneliness, crises, he has painted some of his most precious work here.
-From his stay in Arles, he left some two hundreds paintings, over one hundred drawings and water-colors and more than two hundred letters.
+Still, the legacy of Van Gogh in Arles is priceless.
+Even though struggling with loneliness, and crises, he painted some of his most precious work here.
+From this period, he has left about two hundred paintings, over one hundred drawings and watercolors, and more than two hundred letters.

-This was mind blowing for me, I just loved the fact that I was standing in the same place where Van Gogh has actually painted “The Starry Night over the Rhone”!
-This one was my favorite and I was so happy to have seen it in the Orsay Museum in Paris couple of weeks before that!
+This was mind-blowing for me, I just loved the fact that I was standing in the same place where Van Gogh painted “The Starry Night over the Rhone”.
+This one was my favorite and I was so happy to be able to see it at the Orsay Museum in Paris a couple of weeks before coming to Arles.

 The cafe is still there

-Also, you can visit places where “The Old Mill” stood, “The Public Garden”, “The Drawbridge”, “The Shop”, “The Alyscamps”, ancient Roman heritage sight that Gaugain also painted, “The Arena” etc. Get a map and go around Arles in Van Gogh’s footsteps.
+Also, you can visit places where “The Old Mill” stood, “The Public Garden”, “The Drawbridge”, “The Shop”, “The Alyscamps”, ancient Roman heritage sight that Gaugain also painted, “The Arena”, etc. Get a map and go around Arles in Van Gogh’s footsteps.